vjoel/tupelo/README.md

 * worker thread manages local tuplespace state and requests to modify or access it

-* client threads construct transactions and wait for results (communicating with the worker thread over queues)
+* client threads construct transactions and wait for results (communicating with the worker thread over queues); they may also use asynchronous transactions

 Protocol
 --------